iamricard/coursework-db/src/report/02-db-setup.md

 ## Wrapping up

 This does it for scaffolding our database and tables.
-In the next chapter we'll load the CSV files, and create some useful views for future queries.
+In the next chapter, we'll load the CSV files, and create some useful views for future queries.

 [MariaDB]: https://mariadb.org/